Lifestyle Resources

 Devices

-Smart-Monitor Watch by Inspyre; Smart Monitor provides monitoring and tracking solutions for people with chronic health conditions.
+Inspyre by Smart-Monitor; Inspyre by Smart Monitor provides monitoring and tracking solutions for people with chronic health conditions.
 Instantly alerts caregivers and loved ones by sending texts and phone calls to designated contacts.
-User can also quickly summon help with a press of a button.
 GPS enabled; watch detects repetitive shaking motion similar to those caused by seizures.
-Sleep monitoring and activity tracking coming soon.
-This product is supported by both Apple and Android.
+This product is supported by both Apple and Android as an app.

 Informational Pamphets and Forms: